Sub-Regional Transport Plan

 Belfast Metropolitan Transport Plan (BMTP)

-The Belfast Metropolitan Transport Plan (BMTP) was launched by the Minister for Regional Development on 30th November 2004.
+The Belfast Metropolitan Transport Plan (BMTP) was launched by the then Minister for Regional Development (now Department for Infrastructure) on 30th November 2004.
 This plan, the first of its type for the Belfast Metropolitan Area (BMA), takes forward the strategic initiatives of the Regional Transportation Strategy (RTS) for Northern Ireland 2002-2012.

 The BMTP is the local transport plan for the BMA, which will deliver a phased and costed implementation programme of transport schemes to 2015.
 The implementation of these proposals will be subject to detailed economic appraisal, funding availability and statutory processes.